FX Trading: Trap or Ticket to a Better Life? (2018 version)

 “Education is learning what you didn't even know you didn't know."
 Daniel Booratin

-It’s amazing what ideas thrive online about what retail trading is.
+It’s amazing what ideas thrive online about what Retail Forex Trading is.
 In reality, most are traps.
 Money-traps, transferring our money into someone else’s pocket.
 The marketers present the traps as tickets to a better life.
-It’s something I’m passionate about changing through critical questioning of what I see and hear online about retail trading.
+It’s something I’m passionate about changing through critical questioning of what I see and hear online about Retail Forex Trading.
 Last week I read a scam trading-story.
 How many people believe these stories?
 If we reduce the free material available online to high-quality material, material without Forex-commercials, we end up with nothing.
-The online community needs a more realistic retail trading approach.
-The online community needs more independent bloggers writing commercial-free trading material.
+The online community needs a more realistic Retail Forex Trading approach.
+The online community needs more independent bloggers writing commercial-free Forex trading material.
 I believe it will come.
 It’s a matter of time.
-Retail trading is a trap for the majority and a ticket to a better life for the minority.
+Retail Forex trading is a trap for the majority and a ticket to a better life for the minority.
 It is a compelling opportunity, though.
 But this irresistible opportunity excludes all but those who invest a significant amount of:

 • Time • Money • Energy